-The College of Health and Human Services and the Dietetics and Human Nutrition Program offer competitive scholarships to students who are currently enrolled in the Program.
-These are announced during winter semester with recipients notified in summer semester.
+The College of Health and Human Services and the Dietetics and Human Nutrition Programs offer competitive scholarships to students who are currently enrolled in the CP.
+Applications are announced during winter semesters with recipients notified of award in summer semesters.
 Funds are dispersed during fall/winter of the following school year unless a special request is sent to the Financial Aid Office.